Ahituv-lab/Asymmetron/docs/source/tutorial.rst

 |

 By shuffling the strand annotations in the file we create a null distribution which accounts for potential biases in the number of "+" and "-" and biases in the distances of consecutive occurrences of the feature.
 Next, we estimate the expected number of N consecutive occurrences of the pattern of interest.
 We compare the expected number of N consecutive occurrences of the pattern of interest to the observed occurrences in the file.
+For the same / opposite comparison, statistical significance for same versus opposite orientation preference for consecutive occurrences is estimated with Fisher's Exact test between the real and the simulated data.

 |